LESLIE: Alright. Now we’ve got Phyllis from the Jersey Shore calling in looking for a 1960s home. What can we do for you today?

 PHYLLIS: I am looking to purchase a home.
 And the problem is I’m looking at a very specific area because I don’t want to leave the current school district the children are in.
 And all the homes around here were built in the 60s.
 So my first question is: what should I look for in that era of home construction that might be a red flag?
 And also, the way the homes are all built, the bottom floor has radiant-floor heat and upstairs is hot-water baseboard.
 And I just – I can’t imagine that 50-year-old pipes are not going to go at some point.
 And I’m wondering, how do I make sure they’re OK or look for signs that they’re getting weak?

 TOM: And the story is that it’s actually a pretty good time for home construction.
 You had copper plumbing, you had decent wiring.
 Sometimes the services were a little small but if the homes were mostly natural gas, you really don’t need more than about 100 amps to power pretty much everything, including central air conditioning.
 And you’ve got hardwood floors.
-Very frequently, you had hardwood floors in 1960 houses.
+Very frequently, you had hardwood floors in a 1960s home.
 And it’s interesting because they put the hardwood floors in and they very promptly covered them with wall-to-wall carpet.

 LESLIE: With shag carpeting.